 - Save your changes to grant the End User access to the selected devices.

 Select the Access FTP option to allow the End User to transfer files during remote access sessions.
 Uncheck the Access FTP option to disable the File Transfer tab during remote access.
 This restricts the End User to only the Remote Desktop tab of the Viewer.

 After the new End User is authenticated using the SSO invitation email, they can log in to the here: https://enduser.swi-tc.com/login.php

 Make sure the new End User activates Multifactor Authentication for their end user account.

 Create a N-able SSO Account and log in to the End User Area

-This automatically logs the user into the End User area where they can view the devices to which they were granted permission to access.
+After downloading the Viewer, the user is logged in to the End User area where they can view the devices to which they were granted permission to access.

 - Use the Connect icon next to the relevant device to start a remote session.
 During a session, the end user is restricted to the Remote Desktop and File Transfer tabs, as well as the Computer, Session, View, Commands and Interactions menus.

-- Click to re-download the Viewer or select Log out to leave the end user area.
+- Click the Ellipsis icon to re-download the Viewer or refresh the device list.